hydephp/develop/packages/hyde/README.md

 ### Built-in Frontend

-- Hyde comes with a TailwindCSS starter kit so you can start making content right away.
+- Hyde comes with a TailwindCSS starter kit, so you can start making content right away.
 - The starter kit is fully responsive, has a dark mode theme, and is customizable.
 - The frontend is accessible to screenreaders and rich with semantic HTML and microdata.
 - Hyde automatically chooses the right layout to use depending on the content being rendered.